sagarrakshe/delta-dropbox/README.md

 ###Prerequisite

     dropbox
-You can install using pip:
+You can install using pip:<br>
-    `sudo pip install dropbox`
+    sudo pip install dropbox

 ###Dropbox-setup